-(This is a translated excerpt from the essay “Espíritu del Cuaternario” (Spirit of quaternity)
+(This is a translation of the final chapter of the essay “Espíritu del Cuaternario” (Quaternary Spirit))

 After so many considerations on science we need to return to a more general perspective.